ZinkDigital/fly-java/readme.md

 ## Getting Started

-The Fly distribution contains binaries for the Fly Server and the jar built for including in any clients that use the space.
+The Fly distribution contains binaries for the Fly Server and the prebuilt jar built for Java clients of the space.
 If you need these then you need to download the release from github by pressing the release tab on the fly-java project page on git hub.

 Download the latest release of the package in order to get the binaries and prebuilt library,